georgedoescode/VBCanvas/readme.md

 ## Usage

-The quickest way to take VBCanvas for a spin is to whip up a simple `.html` file and grab the library from `unpkg`.
+The quickest way to take VBCanvas for a spin is to create a `.html` file and grab the library from `unpkg`.
 Once you are all set up, you can create canvasses using `VBCanvas.createCanvas`.

 Check out the code below for a complete example.